Manaslu Circuit Tsum Valley Trek - 21 Days

 Accommodation: Teahouse

-• Day 21: Trek from Dharamsala to Bimthang via the Larkya La Mountain Pass
+• Day 18: Trek from Dharamsala to Bimthang via the Larkya La Mountain Pass

 From Dharamsala, you will be trekking to the base of the mountain pass.
 The Larkya La Mountain Pass is one of the tallest mountain passes in the region.
 With a steady ascent, you will make your way up the pass.
 You will have to wake up quite early for this, preferably at 2 in the morning.
-From the top, you can get breath-taking views of the entire valley, as well as mesmerizing vies of the Manaslu Peaks.
+From the top, you can get breathtaking views of the entire valley, as well as mesmerizing views of the Manaslu Peaks.
 From the top of the pass, you will begin your gradual and slow descent towards Bimthang.
 Overnight stay at the guesthouse at Bimthang.

 Altitude: 3590 m